-The EPDP Team recognizes that current and future legislative developments may require further policy work on this topic, either to address potential conflicts with existing policy requirements and/or to consider whether there is a risk of marketplace fragmentation that needs to be addressed.
-At the same time, the EPDP Team recognizes that until legislation is adopted, and implementation plans are clear, it may not be possible to accurately assess the impact.
-The EPDP Team expects the GNSO Council to follow these developments through the legislative / regulatory reports that ICANN org produces.
+The EPDP Team recognizes that current and future legislative developments may require further policy work on this topic, such as to address potential conflicts with existing policy requirements and/or to consider whether there is a risk of marketplace fragmentation that needs to be addressed.
+At the same time, the EPDP Team recognizes that until legislation is adopted, jt may not be possible to accurately assess the impact.
+The EPDP Team recommends the GNSO Council to follow these developments through the legislative / regulatory reports that ICANN org produces.

-Noting the current discussions and expected adoption of the Revised Directive on Security of Network and Information Systems ("NIS2"), the EPDP Team strongly encourages the GNSO Council to follow existing procedures to identify and scope possible future policy work following the adoption of NIS2 and confirmation of EU Member State implementation plans to assess whether or not further policy development is deemed desirable and/or necessary-
+Noting the current discussions and expected adoption of the Revised Directive on Security of Network and Information Systems ("NIS2"), the EPDP Team